cadet-salzburg/OpenNI2xCinderBlock/README.md

 		(tested with KINECT SDK and NITE2 for live and playback devices, should behave the same when using two real devices)

 	* When the UserTracker is enabled you can't mirror the DepthStream

-	* You can't mix devices with different drivers (not possible to run an asus with prime sense driver and a kinect with windows driver)

 	* OpenNI function setDepthColorSyncEnable(); freezes app with AsusSensor, it seems to be ignored on windows kinect